 Under the terms of our June 2017 agreement with Sayre, Navidea is eligible to receive milestone payments and royalties associated with the sale of Tc99m tilmanocept in India.
-Tc99m tilmanocept has not yet received marketing approval in India.
+The Company received regulatory approval for Tc99m tilmanocept in India in March 2022, however certain additional approvals, such as an import license and authorization to use an alternative manufacturer, must be obtained prior to commercial sales launch in India.

-Cardinal Health 414, Sayre or Sinotau may never achieve commercial success in North America, India, China, or any other global market, they may never realize sales at levels necessary for us to achieve sales-based earnout, royalty or milestone payments.
+Cardinal Health 414, Sayre or Sinotau may never achieve commercial success in North America, India, China, or any other global market, and they may never realize sales at levels necessary for us to achieve sales-based earnout, royalty or milestone payments.